-The definition of an EFT used to include only cross border transfers, now they’ve taken that out and given a definition of an international EFT which is basically an EFT that goes into Canada, Shinfield explained.
-“So you have really got to look at your requirements that apply to your sector because they are different depending on if it’s international EFT or an EFT.”
+The definition of an EFT used to include only cross-border transfers, now they’ve taken that out and given a definition of an international EFT which is basically an EFT that goes into Canada, Shinfield explained.
+“So you have really got to look at your requirements that apply to your sector because they are different depending on if it’s an international EFT or an EFT.”

 There is also a new FINTRAC EFT reporting guideline that requires reporting entities to verify the identity of beneficiaries of EFTs of $1,000 or more, which is a net new requirement, she said.